Corinne Olympios Gets Called Out For Her ‘Low Emotional Intelligence’ On ‘The Bachelor’

 Indeed, Corinne Olympios’ immaturity has been a talking point ever since this season’s Bachelor premiere when the pretty blonde boasted that she has a nanny named Raquel who takes care of her at home.

-“She does everything for me,” Olympios said on The Bachelor premiere.
+“She does everything for me,” Olympios said on the Bachelor premiere.
 “I’m a kid.
 Raquel keeps my life together.
 She makes sure that my bed is made every morning, makes my cucumber and vegetable slices for lunch and cheese pasta.”

 It’s not hard to see why Corinne Olympios has been dubbed this season’s attention-seeking villain on The Bachelor.
 In addition to her bizarre nanny story, Olympios has made plenty of headlines for her overly-sexual advances at Viall.
-Corinne spontaneously went topless for a group photo shoot date with Nick, and she later asked The Bachelor star to lick whipped cream off of her naked body.
+Corinne spontaneously went topless for a group photo shoot date with Nick, and she later asked the Bachelor star to lick whipped cream off of her naked body.

 Corinne’s outlandish behavior prompted former Bachelorette Ali Fedotowsky to call her out.
 In a post on her Ali Luvs blog, Fedotowsky slammed Corinne for her bad girl behavior.